No wonder why Brian sees him as a horrible demon in every one of his hallucinations.

-Santa, the elves, the reindeer from "Road to the North Pole."
+Santa, the deformed elves, and the carnivorous reindeer from "Road to the North Pole."

-Think about this; Lois's opponent in "Baby, You Knock Me Out", murdered three of her opponents in the ring and planned to make Lois her fourth victim.
-Let that sink in for a minute; I'm pretty sure some boxers have murdered some of their opponents in the ring in real life, and somehow went on their lives knowing they can take a life with just a few, skilled punches.
+Deidre in "Baby, You Knock Me Out", murdered three of her opponents in the ring and planned to make Lois her fourth victim.
+And to make it matter worse, some boxers have murdered some of their opponents in the ring in real life, and somehow went on their lives knowing they can take a life with just a few, skilled punches.

 The explanation of James Woods' return in "Tom Tucker: The Man And His Dream", where doctors drain the life force out of a 17 year old girl into his body.

 And apparently, Chris doesn't take bad news very well.